Visited: August 2016

 I also watched the fantastic catch by Sandy Amorós in the ’55 Series, which helped catapult the Dodgers to their first World Championship.

-…and it was time to travel west to Los Angeles.
+It was time to travel west to Los Angeles.
 The 1959 Dodgers are my first recollection of watching and listening to baseball.
 I’ll never forget Vin Scully’s call in the playoff with the Milwaukee Braves at the Coliseum: “Big bouncer over the mound, over second base, up with it is Mantilla, throws low and wild!
 Hodges scores!
 We go to Chicago!”
 It was then, at the ripe old age of seven, that I became a full-fledged baseball junkie.

 …and pieces that celebrated his record-breaking scoreless inning streak (eventually broken by another Dodger Orel Hershiser in a game that Drysdale announced).